Corn on the Cob on the Grill

 • Yield: 8 servings 1x

-Making Corn on the Cob on the Grill is an easy and super delicious way to make corn!
-That sweet, char-grilled flavor of grilled corn can’t be beat!
+Corn on the Cob on the Grill is an easy and delicious way to make corn!
+You can grill as many ears of corn as your grill will fit, or just a couple of cobs for a small dinner.
+The perfect summer side dish!

 Scale